TomSB1423/YouTube-Analytics/README.md

 # YouTube-Analytics

-Trying to analyse my youtube data using pandas.
+Analysing my youtube data using pandas.

 Data downloaded from google.
 Watch history as JSON not HTML.
 Thought to use webscraping, but this was less efficient.